Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to four anonymous reviewers, an associate editor, and an editor for their very helpful comments on a previous version of this manuscript.
+The authors are grateful to six anonymous reviewers, an associate editor, and an editor for their very helpful comments on previous versions of this manuscript.
 RJR received funding from the European Union under the GA 101071601, through the 2023-2029 ERC Synergy grant OCEAN.